-The axis are driven by electric motors.
-Each electric motor is equipped with a parallel connected hydraulic motor as redundancy in case of malfunction of the electric unit.
-To lift the cast iron shielding blocks two horizontal core holes (\emptyset 110 mm, depth 320 mm) have to be drilled into each block.
+The axes are driven by electric motors.
+Each electric motor has a redundant hydraulic motor in case of malfunction of the electric unit.
+To lift the cast iron shielding blocks two horizontal core holes ( $\emptyset$ 110 mm, depth 320 mm) have to be drilled into each block.
 A specially developed drilling system was designed to set the two holes in just one cycle without changing the tool, thus reducing the need of manual interaction.
-(Fig. 6, 7)
+The two milling cutters have been placed in the same way as the two drill rods.
+This is necessary to get a plane surface before starting the drilling.
+For visual control of the milling, drilling and clamping process the HWZ is equipped with nine CCTV units.